AnyLog-co/documentation/deployments/prerequisites.md

 If the docker request link doesn't work, please email us at [info@anylog.co](mailto:info@anylog.co).

 ### Kubernetes with Helm
-Our Kubernetes deployment is based installed with [helm](https://helm.sh/).
+Our Kubernetes installation script conssits of [helm](https://helm.sh/) and minikube; however, it has also been tested with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) and other flavors of kubernetes installations.
 Unlike Docker, Kubernetes has the following [machine requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#:~:text=Before%20you%20begin%201%20A%20compatible%20Linux%20host.,on%20your%20machines.%20...%207%20Swap%20disabled.%20):
    * \>= 2GB of RAM per machine
    * \>=2 CPUs
    * network connectivity between all machines in the cluster (public or private)
    * Unique hostname, MAC address, and product_uuid for every node
    * Swap memory disabled

 1. Install Kubernetes & Helm - our deployment script uses _minikube_.
-Directions for other can be found on the [official website](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
+Directions for other can be found on the [official website](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/](https://kubernetes.io/docs/setup/production-environment/tools/)
 ```shell
 bash $HOME/deployments/installations/kube_install.sh
 ```